mocobeta/embcli/packages/embcli-jina/README.md

     * truncate (bool) - When enabled, the model will automatically drop the tail that extends beyond the maximum context length allowed by the model instead of throwing an error.
 Only supported in jina-embeddings-v3.
     * dimensions (int) - The number of dimensions the resulting output embeddings should have.
 Only supported in jina-embeddings-v3 and jina-colbert-v2.
     * input_type (str) - The type of input to the model.
 Supported types: 'query', 'document' Only supported in jina-corebert-v2.
+JinaClipModel
+    Vendor: jina
+    Models:
+    * jina-clip-v2 (aliases: )
+    Model Options:
+    * task (str) - Downstream task for which the embeddings are used.
+Supported tasks: 'retrieval.query', 'retrieval.passage'.
+    * dimensions (int) - The number of dimensions the resulting output embeddings should have.

 # get an embedding for an input text by jina-embeddings-v3 model.
 emb embed -m jina-v3 "Embeddings are essential for semantic search and RAG apps."

 # get an embedding for an input text by jina-embeddings-v3 model model with dimensions=512.
 emb embed -m jina-v3 "Embeddings are essential for semantic search and RAG apps." -o dimensions 512

+# get an embedding for an image input by jina-clip-v2 model.
+# assume you have an image file named `gingercat.jpg` in the current directory.
+emb embed -m jina-clip-v2 --image gingercat.jpeg

 # calculate similarity score between two texts by jina-embeddings-v3 model model. the default metric is cosine similarity.
 emb simscore -m jina-v3 "The cat drifts toward sleep."
 "Sleep dances in the cat's eyes."